ZhaofengSHI/referring-DGHIN/README.md

 # referring-DGHIN
-Dual-Graph Heterogeneous Interaction Network for Referring Image Segmentation
+The codes of the paper "Dual-Graph Heterogeneous Interaction Network for Referring Image Segmentation"